scriptsalmon/scriptsalmon/README.md

 ### Hey, I'm Alan :blush:
 I'm currently an aspiring Software Developer at BloomTech!

+All my interests and hobbies have this in common: Defining a focus, breaking that focus down into bite sized parts, and eating with the best utensils and techniques available.

+I'm a software developer with an appetite for learning and problem-solving!
+Currently, I have a craving for blockchain, web3 and augmented reality ~ and am eager to contribute to the growth of emerging tech.
 <!--
 **scriptsalmon/scriptsalmon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.